EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 In configuring our Tekton pipeline to trigger hourly, we had to configure three separate Kubernetes resources using about 60 lines of YAML (for reference, configuring an hourly run of Concourse involved deploying nothing and 4 lines of YAML).

 Several things raised our eyebrows whilst configuring triggers for our Tekton pipeline.
-First we revisit the issue identified with triggering in Jenkins - it only works if the CI server is accessible from the public internet.
+First, the issue identified with triggering in Jenkins - it only works if the CI server is accessible from the public internet.

-Secondly, the number of moving parts involved to configure something as simple as an hourly run of our pipeline seemed excessively complicated, probably due to the fact that Tekton is Kubernetes native and there's no getting around implementing it this way without introducing layers of abstraction over Tekton.
+Secondly, the number of moving parts involved to configure something as simple as an hourly run of our pipeline seemed excessively complicated.
+This is probably due to the fact that Tekton is Kubernetes native and so there's no getting around implementing it this way without introducing layers of abstraction over Tekton.

-It seems as though Tekton is designed for higher layers of abstraction to be built over the top of it.
+It seems as though Tekton is designed with the intention that higher layers of abstraction should be built over the top of it.
 For example it wouldn't be *too* difficult to introduce a polling adapter Cron job that interfaces with Concourse's resource binary interface to check for new version of resources.

 *cron.yaml*